mazzy89/example-voting-app/README.md

 -----

 * The voting application only accepts one vote per client.
 It does not register votes if a vote has already been submitted from a client.
-* DigitalOcean does not provide any Disaster Recovery tooling out of the box.
-For such this reason it is necessary to provide a backup/recovery solution. (i.e. run a `CronJob` that would execute on a time base schedule a backup of the database and save the result in a blob storage like AWS S3 or similar)
+* DigitalOcean provides automatic daily backups for the managed PostgreSQL out of the box.
+* SSL Certiicates are created and managed by a CloudFlare account.

 Caveats
 -------